KazimWalji/KazimWalji/README.md

 # Robotics
 Programmed an autonomous and driver-controlled robot with Java that performed different tasks such as shooting frisbees or stacking blocks.
-Integrated a PID Control loop in order to ensure a consistent autonomous system Programmed and engineered a successful robot during that won the State Tournament and qualified for the World Championship
+Integrated a PID Control loop in order to ensure a consistent autonomous system.
+Programmed and engineered a successful robot during that won the State Tournament and qualified for the World Championship

 # WeTrade
-Built an open-source iOS app that allowed users to buy and sell stock trading algorithms using Alpaca’s REST API
+Built an open-source iOS app that allowed users to buy and sell stock trading algorithms using Alpaca’s REST API.
-Users can see the algorithms trading and their portfolio growing in realtime Algorithms were written in Python and hosted on AWS while the app was built in Swift.
+Users can see the algorithms trading and their portfolio growing in realtime.
+Algorithms were written in Python and hosted on AWS while the app was built in Swift.

 # Hideouts
-Developed an iOS social media app with Swift, UIKit, and Firebase for a startup Wrote and deployed Firebase Cloud Functions written in Node.js that sends notifications to users when they receive a new message or friend request in the app
+Developed an iOS social media app with Swift, UIKit, and Firebase for a startup.
+Wrote and deployed Firebase Cloud Functions written in Node.js that sends notifications to users when they receive a new message or friend request in the app